seanmajorpayne/seanmajorpayne/README.md

 I am a senior software engineer at Autify, working on automating software testing for mobile apps.<br/>
 Go is my favorite language, but I also enjoy C++, Python, and C.<br/>

-Currently making an impact on climate change, fixing bugs in Roller Coaster Tycoon, and creating tools for Flask/Dash developers.
+I've contributed to many OSS projects big and small.
+From fixing bugs in the open source reimplementation of Roller Coaster Tycoon, to creating an educational app about climate change.
+My biggest priority in development is creating easy to read, maintainable code.

 ### Technologies and Tools